kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

     // LeaderWorkerSetSpec is embedded inline to inherit all LWS configuration fields.
     // Note: RolloutStrategy.Type must be RollingUpdate (or empty) and
     // RolloutStrategy.RollingUpdateConfiguration.Partition must not be set.
-    // DisaggregatedSet handles rollouts across phases and does not propagate
+    // DisaggregatedSet handles rollouts across roles and does not propagate
     // RolloutStrategy to the underlying LWS resources. leaderworkerset.LeaderWorkerSetSpec `json:",inline"`